Skip to content

 • Extreme dependence in relationships

-• Genetics: BPD may run in the family.
+• Genetics: There is some evidence suggesting that BPD may be genetic.
 Someone with a close relative (like a parent or sibling) with this condition may be at a higher risk of developing BPD.

 • Brain Anomalies: Several studies have linked brain anomalies with BPD.
 These revealed that variations in brain structure and function may account for symptoms like emotional instability and impulsiveness.